Regulations – auto

 The good news.
 A 35% VLT for front passenger windows is the standard across Australia.
-But, as of November 2018, all States and Territories have introduced different requirements for rear windows, i.e. windows behind the driver, or windows behind the B pillar.
+But from 2018, all States and Territories have introduced different requirements for rear windows, i.e. windows behind the driver, or windows behind the B pillar.
 For these windows, the NT allows 15% VLT and 20% VLT is permitted everywhere else.

 Windscreen.
 After-market window film cannot be applied to the windscreen, even if the film is optically clear, except for a visor strip across the top of the screen (which is outside the driver’s primary vision area).
 Each State/Territory stipulates how this visor strip should be measured.